 Trusting and obeying Jesus is to embrace life in God’s community, through whom God announces to the world the good news about Jesus, and shapes human beings for authentic and eternal life - life abundant and purpose-filled.
 John 20:21; 1 Peter 2:9; Ephesians 4:15–16; 1 Peter 2:17

-God will bring history to its completion: Jesus will return to judge all human beings and to establish God’s eternal kingdom.
+God will bring history to its completion: Jesus will return to judge all human beings and to establish God’s eternal reign.
 John 14:1–4; 2 Corinthians 5:10